Trump: U.S. 'will not be a migrant camp ... not on my watch'

 Trump has repeatedly negotiated with top Democrats on immigration since taking office in January 2017 — and even appeared to have the framework for a deal with Senate Minority Leader Chuck Schumer, D-N.Y., and House Minority Leader Nancy Pelosi, D-Calif., last summer — but his aides have more recently concentrated on collecting votes for his preferred approach to immigration control from just within the Republican Conference in the House.

+Trump is expected to visit the Capitol Tuesday to talk with House Republicans about two bills they plan to vote on this week that would address family separations and the policies Trump has been pushing for since he came into office.

+Democrats have accused Trump of using children separated from their families as leverage to pass the rest of his immigration agenda.
+Nielsen said the kids were not being used as "pawns" in a political game.

-Trump says his policy is aimed at deterring criminals from bringing children into the country to shield themselves from detention and deportation.
+For weeks, Trump administration officials have defended the separation policy as a deterrent measure designed to prevent a spike in border crossings.
+Trump suggested as much in a tweet Monday, saying his policy was aimed at deterring criminals from bringing children into the country to shield themselves from detention and deportation.

 An official at the Department of Health and Human Services told NBC News that there are 11,785 minors in its care as of Monday, a figure that includes "all minors at shelters and facilities in the unaccompanied alien children program."